50 Easy Ways to Stay Fit After 50

 Do a weight-loss challenge.

 If one of your primary reasons for becoming fit in your 50s is losing weight, Fierras recommends doing a weight-loss challenge so you have something to strive for.
 There are even ways you can make it more fun, like using DietBet, which lets you win money when you shed pounds.
+It works, too: In a 2008 study published in JAMA, those who could win or lose money simply for losing weight had better results, losing significantly more weight than those who didn't have an incentive.
 You can also put your goal weight on a dry-erase board and cross off the pounds until you hit it.

 Allow time for recovery.

-As you get older, exercise can take more of a toll on your body.
-To make sure you’re ready for your workouts, James always recommends taking the time to recover—even if you don’t feel like you need to.
-According to the Mayo Clinic, recovery time is very important in taking full advantage of all the healthy changes that occur in your body after a workout.
+To make sure you're ready for your workouts, take the time to recover—even if you don't feel like you need to.
+“Recovery is extremely important after exercise—especially for those 50 and up, as this is a time for your blood pressure to come back down to normal,” Roser says.
+It’s also a time to take full advantage of all the healthy changes that occur in your body post-workout, says the Mayo Clinic.
 That means staying hydrated, skipping alcohol, adding carbs and protein to your meals, and getting enough sleep so you can heal and feel your best.